-At the heart of the programme you will find the course Interdisciplinary and diverse-sensitive competences.
+At the heart of the programme you will find the course Crossing borders ID.
 During an intensive introduction week students will get to know each other, Antwerp, the programme and its central themes and the teachers.

 The central aim of this course is to develop transcultural and interdisciplinary competences by using several models.
 Students will actively participate in several intervision sessions and thus be able to reflect upon their experiences.
 These sessions will be accompanied by the three coaches who are in charge of this course.

 Migration & superdiversity